continuouspipe/continuouspipe/documentation/content/configuration/artifacts.md

 ```
 FROM nginx

-COPY . /usr/share/nginx/html
 COPY ./built-files /usr/share/nginx/html
 ```

 This uses the Docker [COPY instruction](https://docs.docker.com/engine/reference/builder/#copy) to import files into the image, copying them to the web server directory.
-The first COPY instruction imports code from the project repository as normal.
-The second COPY instruction imports any files shared in the artifact by referencing the path specified in the read artifact prefixed by a full stop i.e "./built-files".
+It imports any files shared in the artifact by referencing the path specified in the read artifact prefixed by a full stop i.e "./built-files".
 In this case there is just one file in the artifact, which will be copied from "./built-files/test.txt" to "/usr/share/nginx/html/test.txt".

 ## Using Artifacts With Secrets